Bira/octopus-carnival/_drafts/wir-mm-4e-drow.md

 ## The Lore

-Elves, Eladrin and Drow all descend from the same sapient fey people, which went through something of a diaspora back at the dawn of creation.
-Eladrin native to the Feywild are the closest to those progenitors.
-Elves diverged from them after centuries of living in the world.
+Elves, Eladrin and Drow all descend from the same sapient fey people, which was originally created by Corellon and went through something of a diaspora back at the dawn of creation.
+Eladrin native to the Feywild are the closest to those progenitors, still worshipping Corellon as their main deity.
+Elves diverged from them after centuries of living in the world, and tend to worship Melora or the primal spirits.

 The Drow were recruited into the worship of Lolth and rose up against their kin.
 They were driven into the Underdark and built a thriving but nightmarish